MRI Technologist Salary

 - Monitor video display of area being scanned and adjust density or contrast to improve picture quality.

 Popular Employer Salaries for MRI Technologist

-MRI Technologists fill the offices of leading firms Radnet, HCA, Inc., Alliance Imaging, Inc., Mercy Hospital, and Advanced Imaging.
-MRI Technologists seeking a sizable paycheck can earn the most at MRI Group, where the average salary comes to $79K.
-Other employers shelling out big bucks include The Veterans Administration (United States), HCA, Inc., and Radnet, where MRI Technologists typically earn around $67K, $67K, or $66K, respectively.
+MRI Technologists flock to Radnet, HCA, Inc., Advanced Imaging, Alliance Imaging, Inc., and Mercy Hospital, highly regarded companies that employ a generous number of people in this profession.
+MRI Technologists seeking a sizable paycheck can earn the most at MRI Group, where the average salary comes to $75K.
+MRI Technologists will also find cushy salaries at The Veterans Administration (United States) (+$67K), HCA, Inc. (+$67K), and Radnet (+$66K).

 Popular Skills for MRI Technologist

-MRI Technologists report using a diverse set of skills on the job.
+Survey results show that MRI Technologists use a fair number of skills.
 Most notably, skills in MRI, Nuclear Medicine, Magnetic Resonance Imaging, and Computed Tomography (CT) are correlated to pay that is above average.
 Skills that are correlated to lower pay, on the other hand, include Radiology.
-Those proficient in Magnetic Resonance Imaging are, more often than not, also skilled in Computed Tomography (CT).
+For most people, competency in Magnetic Resonance Imaging indicates knowledge of Computed Tomography (CT).

 Pay by Experience Level for MRI Technologist

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Experience does not seem to be a strong driver of pay increase in this role.
 Those who have worked for fewer than five years take home a median salary of $57K, and workers with five to 10 years of experience earn a higher $62K on average.
 People with 10 to 20 years of experience make an average of about $68K in this role.
 As MRI Technologists reach more than two decades on the job, compensation remains commensurate with experience; the average pay in this group is $75K.